 - 1. Commercial General Liability and Automobile Liability Coverages - a.
-The CITY, its officers, employees, and agents are to be covered as additional insureds as respects: Liability arising out of activities performed by or on behalf of, GRANTEE; products and completed operations of GRANTEE; premises owned, leased or used by GRANTEE; and automobiles owned, leased, hired or borrowed by GRANTEE.
+The City of San Jose, its officers, employees and agents are to be covered as additional insureds as respects: Liability arising out of activities performed by or on behalf of, GRANTEE; products and completed operations of GRANTEE; premises owned, leased or used by GRANTEE; and automobiles owned, leased, hired or borrowed by GRANTEE.
 The coverage shall contain no special limitations on the scope of protection afforded to CITY, its officers, employees, and agents. - b.
-GRANTEE's insurance coverage shall be primary insurance as respects CITY, its officers, employees, agents and contractors.
-Any insurance or selfinsurance maintained by CITY, its officers, employees, or agents shall be excess of GRANTEE's insurance and shall not contribute with it. - c.
+GRANTEE's insurance coverage shall be primary insurance as respects CITY, its officers, employees, and agents.
+Any insurance or self-insurance maintained by CITY, its officers, employees, or agents shall be excess of GRANTEE's insurance and shall not contribute with it.

+- c.
 Any failure to comply with reporting provisions of the policies by GRANTEE shall not affect coverage provided CITY, its officers, employees, or agents. - d.
 Coverage shall state that GRANTEE's insurance shall apply separately to each insured against whom claim is made or suit is brought, except with respect to the limits of the insurer's liability. - e.
-Coverage shall contain a waiver of subrogation in favor of the CITY, its officers, employees, agents and contractors. - 2.
+Coverage shall contain a waiver of subrogation in favor of the City, its officers, employees, and agents. - 2.
 Workers' Compensation and Employers' Liability

-Coverage shall be endorsed to state carrier waives its rights of subrogation against the City, its officials, and agents.
+Coverage shall contain waiver of subrogation in favor of the City of San Jose, its officers, employees, and agents.